czbiohub-sf/shrimPy/README.md

 The format of the raw and reconstructed data and associated metadata is documented [here](/docs/data_structure.md).

 ## Contributing
+We are updating the code to enable smart high throughput microscopy on any Micro-Manager controlled microscope.
+The code will have rough edges for the next several months.
+We appreciate the bug reports and code contributions if you use this package.
 If you would like to contribute to this package, please read the [contributing guide](CONTRIBUTING.md).